 Last month, following a jury verdict in federal district court in Delaware awarding Plaintiff Idenix Pharmaceuticals LLC $2.54 billion in damages—“the largest damages verdict ever returned in a patent [infringement] trial”—Chief Judge Leonard Stark denied Idenix’s motion for enhanced damages.
 Idenix Pharm.
 LLC v.
 Gilead Scis., Inc., No. 14-CV-00846, at *2, 15 (D. Del.
 Sept.
 22, 2017).
 Chief Judge Stark determined that even though the jury concluded that Defendant Gilead Sciences, Inc. willfully infringed Idenix’s patent directed to novel treatments of the Hepatitis C Virus (“HCV”), the totality of the circumstances did not warrant the award of enhanced damages.
 He based the denial of the motion on the public health benefit of the accused products and on the amount of the jury award.

-To read the entire article, please click here.
+To read the additional details about these decisions and their impact, please click here.